The Lost Value of Music in Public Education: How to Find a Music Community

 The Value of Music and How to Find a Music Community!

 Music literacy is the ability to read and write musical notation, to communicate through performance or composition, to work with artistic elements and structures, and to be conversant with a body of music history and literature.
 Through a comprehensive, sequential program of music study, literacy is formulated, and this approach increases knowledge and enjoyment of music.
-Music enables the student to gain fuller access to the world and also expands individual potential.
+Music enables students to gain fuller access to the world and also expands their individual potential.